BonfaceKilz/BonfaceKilz/content/post/2022-05-25-switching-to-qutebrowser.md

-That said, after working around the aforementioned bug with QtWebEngine, my browsing experience with qutebrowser has been _suave_.
-As I keep learning more about qutebrowser, I'm always discovering new hacks for doing new things with a keyboard that I thought difficult.
-Needless to say, this has been an exciting experience and besides GNU Emacs, qutebrowser is growing to be one of those tools that keeps "fanning the flame" of: _"the joy of computing_.
+That said, after working around the aforementioned bug with QtWebEngine, my browsing experience with qutebrowser has been _suave_: I'm always discovering new hacks for doing new things with a keyboard that I thought difficult.
+Needless to say, this has been an exciting experience and besides GNU
+Emacs, qutebrowser is growing to be one of those tools that keeps "fanning the flame" of: _the joy of computing_.